 The FSEOG is gift assistance that does not have to be repaid.
-FSEOG may be offered from limited funds to undergraduate students in their first and final year who have an exceptional financial need as determined by the US Department of Education.
-Students with an EFC of zero and Pell-eligible recipients may be offered FSEOG.
+FSEOG may be offered from limited funds to undergraduate students who have an exceptional financial need as determined by the US Department of Education.
+Students with a Pell eligible EFC may be offered FSEOG.
 The maximum annual financial aid offer varies based on available funding which varies year to year.